AlaskanTuna/energy-data-logger/USER_MANUAL.md

 **Q: There are multiple log files.
 How do I know which one I just created?**
 *The log files are named using a `YYYYMMDD_HHMMSS.csv` format, which corresponds to the exact date and time the **“Log New Data”** button was pressed.
 For example, a session started on June 30th, 2025, at 12:00 PM will be named `20250630_120000.csv`.*

+**Q: I set the wrong settings for the meter, would the logger still log?**
+*No, the logger would not start logging and would prompt a “Failed to communicate with the server” error.
+In order to continue logging, set the correct parameters in the “Settings” option, then refresh once more before starting logging the data.*